 We saw a number of aldabas that did not fit into the typical mould of the three knocker types listed above.
-I don’t believe there are any “reglas” about what you can and cannot put on the door to your house so the type of knocker that appears is likely chosen based on the whim of the current owner (there does seem to be a abnormally large number of royal lizards in the city… more than you would expect).
+I don’t believe there are any “reglas” about what you can and cannot put on the door to your house so the type of knocker that appears is likely chosen based on the whim of the current owner (there does seem to be an abnormally large number of royal lizards in the city… more than you would expect).

-Of the atypical ones we saw, some looked like family crests, religious symbols (prayer hands or the hand of fatima), aboriginal imagery, faces, and masonic symbols (not all pictured).
+Of the atypical ones we saw, some looked like family crests, religious symbols (prayer hands or the hand of Fatima), aboriginal imagery, faces, and masonic symbols (not all pictured).

 Size of Door & Knobs

-The bigger, more ornate, and more elaborate the door, the more impressive your family’s heritage and social positioning.
+The bigger, more ornate, and more elaborate on the door, the more impressive your family’s heritage and social positioning.